 1. Scope and Definitions

-a) All contracts for deliveries and services as well as obligations arising from entering into contract negotiations, initiating a contract, or similar business contacts with entrepreneurs, legal entities under public law, or special public funds (hereinafter "Buyer") are subject to our following General Terms and Conditions of Sale ("GTC").
+a) All contracts for deliveries and services as well as obligations arising from contract negotiations, initiation of a contract, or similar business contacts with entrepreneurs, legal entities under public law, or special public funds (hereinafter "Buyer") are subject to our following General Terms and Conditions of Sale ("GTC").
 These GTC apply in particular to contracts for the sale and/or delivery of movable goods ("Goods").
 They also apply to future contracts and business contacts in the version that we have communicated to the buyer in their wording at the latest upon conclusion of this obligation.

 2. Conclusion of Contract and Offer Documents